Group lasso based selection for high-dimensional mediation analysis: Simulation study

 \item \cite{gao_testing_2019} proposed a variation of HIMA allowing the selection of correlated candidate mediators, called \underline{HDMA} (\textit{High-Dimensional Mediation Analysis}).
 The HDMA method differs from HIMA in the second step, where debiased estimates of $\widehat{\beta_k}$ are calculated.
 The entire procedure is available in the GitHub R package \texttt{YuzhaoGao/High-dimensional-mediation-analysis-R}.
 In our simulations the settings are the same as for HIMA.

 \item \cite{song_bayesian_2018} introduced the \underline{BAMA} (\textit{Bayesian Mediation Analysis}) approach.
 It is a Bayesian inference method using continuous shrinkage priors to extend previous causal mediation analyses techniques to a high-dimensional setting.
 For each candidate mediator, the posterior inclusion probability (PIP) is estimated measuring the association strength between exposure and mediators and between mediators and outcome.
 The candidate mediators with the highest PIP are selected as the active mediators.
 The entire procedure is implemented and available in the R package \texttt{bama}.
-In our simulations we chose a PIP threshold of 0.1 for selection.
+The performance of BAMA is critically dependent on a user-specified PIP threshold.
+In our simulations we chose a PIP threshold of 0.1.

 \item \cite{zhao_sparse_2020} introduced the \underline{SPCMA} (\textit{Sparse Principal Component Mediation Analysis}) algorithm.
 When candidate mediators are potentially causally related to one another, one approach is to perform a principal component analysis (PCA) to obtain orthogonal principal components (PCs), which can be treated as new, conditionally independent mediators.
 However, these new candidate mediators, which are linear combinations of the original candidate mediators, can be difficult to interpret.
 The sparse high-dimensional mediation analysis approach proposed in~\cite{zhao_sparse_2020} applies PCA with sparse loadings, making the principal components more interpretable as they are linear combinations of a few original candidate mediators.
 The entire procedure is implemented in the GitHub R package \texttt{zhaoyi1026/spcma}.
 In our simulations, variables $M_k$ are causally independent so we used the function recommended by the authors in this case, which performs marginal causal mediation analysis under the linear structural equation modeling framework.